Systemcluster/wrappe/README.md

 # wrappe

-Packer to create self-contained single-binary applications from executables and directory trees.
+Packer for creating self-contained single-binary applications from executables and directory trees.

 ## Features